-Guide to Buying an Apartment
+Guide to Buying an Apartment in Ireland

-Buying an apartment is a great option for many looking to get on the property ladder or downsizing to a more manageable home.
+Buying an apartment in Ireland is a great option for many looking to get on the property ladder or downsizing to a more manageable home.
 However, unlike a house, it means linking your fortunes to the other owners in the development and as such, there are some additional checks that need to be carried out before completing the purchase.
 Engaging an experienced conveyancing solicitor is very important to make sure that all the relevant checks are done before you sign contracts for purchase of an apartment.
 In this article, we highlight some issues to keep in mind when buying an apartment.

 The ownership and management of multi-unit developments is governed by the MUD (Multi Unit Development) Act 2011.
 Developers of Multi-Unit-Developments are obliged to create an Owners Management Company (OMC) and transfer the ownership of all common areas to this company before selling any units.
 Buyers of units in the development automatically become members of the company.
 This company is then responsible for the management of the development including issues like refuse collection, landscaping, repairs and maintenance (of communal areas not individual apartments), making insurance claims etc. As a practical matter, the OMC typically engages the services of a licensed property management company, which is paid a fee to handle day to day operations in the development.